rtjohnson12/playground/README.md

 ### Hi there, I'm Ryan 👋

 - 🌱 I’m currently reading the Mythos series by Stephen Fry
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Get out of the house more (safely)
-- ⚡ Fun fact: I'm a huge linguaphile!
+- ⚡ About me: I'm a huge linguaphile!

 <br />